-I’m very quickly closing in on 40 years old, and I’ve been cooking regularly since I was an early teen.
+I’ve just hit my 40’s, and I’ve been cooking regularly since I was an early teen.
 I’ve always enjoyed trying new foods and flavors, and genuinely love creating great food from raw ingredients, following recipes and adding my own twists.

 Now, like most regular guys, I’ve always enjoyed a good BBQ party: Surrounded by friends, sport on the TV, beer flowing, music playing, meat on the grill, a few frames of pool, there’s definitely worse ways to spend an evening.

 However, for decades, all I ever really served from the BBQ was sausages, burgers, kebobs and chicken pieces.
 And of course, all the while lying to myself that I was ‘The Grill King!’
 Hey, we all do it.

 In early 2015 I went to a food fair where a few stalls were selling ‘proper BBQ’.
 We’re talking low n slow smoked brisket, pork ribs, and pulled pork rolls, all cooked on what seemed to me the most amazing looking outdoor cookers that I’d never seen: Very large, trailer mounted offset smokers, Weber Smokey Mountains, I even saw my first ever ceramic Kamado style grill – a Big Green Egg.